ECLAD: Extracting Concepts with Local Aggregated Descriptors

 We present \emph{Extracting Concepts with Local Aggregated Descriptors} (ECLAD) as an explanation method for CNNs that extracts concepts (meaningful representations that a model has learned) using a pixel-wise aggregation of activation maps.
 Its main premise is that the activation maps of the multiple low, mid, and high level layers can be re-scaled and composed at a pixel level to obtain a comprehensive description of how a neural network encodes a location of an image (including its surrounding context).
 Consequently, this encoding can be used to mine for concepts.

-We introduce ECLAD in four three.
-First, we specify what we mean by local aggregated descriptors (LADs).
-Second, we describe the process of CE by clustering LADs.
-Third, we propose a metrics of the relative importance of each extracted concept.
-A detailed pseudocode of ECLAD's usage is provided in the appendix \ref{apd:pseudocode}.
+We introduce ECLAD in six steps.
+First, we introduce our notion of a concept in CNNs, and how to extract them.
+Second, we propose and specify what we mean by local aggregated descriptors (LADs), as the core component of our approach.
+Third, we describe the process of CE by clustering LADs.
+Fourth, we explain the main idea behind concept localization.
+Fifth, we propose a metrics of the relative importance of each extracted concept.
+Finally, we provide the pseudocode of ECLAD, and summarize its usage.